alix-tz/phd/posts/006/index.md

 I strongly recommend using the forms provided on the RAMQ website: they are common to both the French and the Québec administration and actually findable on the RAMQ's website.

 A final warning: upon talking with some of my fellow French students at the University of Montreal, I realized that not every university will be quick when it comes to signing the SE 401-Q-106 form.
 Other universities may ask student to first finish the writing and signature of the *convention de cotutelle*.
-This is particularly unfaire because completing this process can take a whole year and you may start traveling during this period, as is my case.
+This is particularly unfair because completing this process can take a whole year and you may start traveling during this period, as is my case.

 Ok, so now you have your visa and a health insurance?
 Let's go look for a bank and a roof!